appsparkler/study/web/performance/morten-hendriksen/class.md

 - FMP - as the name suggests
 - TTI - the amount of time it takes to interact with the app

+## How is a webpage rendered
+- Device > ISP > DNS > ISP - The DNS provides the IP Address we are trying to connect to
+- Once IP Address is available, TCP handshake between `Browser <> Server`